actionschnitzel/PiGro-Aid-/README.md

 #### And there is a lot more!

-#### Prigro includes options for both the Pixel Desktop and XFCE4.
+#### Pigro includes options for both the Pixel Desktop and XFCE4.
 I am a big fan of XFCE and TwisterOS which is why the focus is often on these two.
 But everything works just as well under RaspiOS. ...
 Except for the transparency :-(.
 I always try to stay up to date and add the latest features or cool things from youtube.

 #### Can you trust me?
 #### Yup!
 It's open source, after all.